-Pursuant to Article 432 of the Macau Commercial Code, at least 10% of MGM Grand Paradise's annual profits must be retained as a legal reserve until such legal reserve reaches an amount equal to 25% of MGM Grand Paradise's share capital of MOP 200 million (equivalent to approximately HK\$194 million).
+Pursuant to Article 432 of the Macau Commercial Code, at least 10% of MGM Grand Paradise's annual profits determined based on Financial Reporting Standards of Macau SAR must be retained as a legal reserve until such legal reserve reaches an amount equal to 25% of MGM Grand Paradise's share capital of MOP 200 million (equivalent to approximately HK\$194 million).
 The legal reserve is not distributable to shareholders.
-As at December 31, 2010, the MGM Grand Paradise Group has distributable reserves of approximately HK\$480 million, which represents retained earnings of MGM Grand Paradise as at December 31, 2010 determined based on the statutory financial statements of MGM Grand Paradise prepared in accordance with Financial Reporting Standards of Macau SAR for the year ended December 31, 2010, after deducting an amount of approximately HK\$49 million to be set aside and retained as legal reserve pursuant to provisions of the Macau Commercial Code.
+As at December 31, 2010, the MGM Grand Paradise Group has distributable reserves of approximately HK\$480 million (equivalent to MOP495 million), which represents retained earnings of MGM Grand Paradise as at December 31, 2010 determined based on the statutory financial statements of MGM Grand Paradise prepared in accordance with Financial Reporting Standards of Macau SAR for the year ended December 31, 2010, after deducting an amount of approximately MOP50 million (equivalent to approximately HK\$49 million) to be set aside and retained as legal reserve pursuant to provisions of the Macau Commercial Code.